-"Viable" when referring to a population, means a population that has the ability to persist (and/or multiply over many generations) in the long-term without human intervention or assistance.
+"Viable" when referring to a population, means a population that can persist (and/or multiply over many generations) in the long-term without longterm intervention or assistance.
 When referring to habitat, it means suitable to the survival and persistence of the species.